eagletmt/faml/README.md

 ### Others
 If you find other incompatibility, please report it to me :-p.

-## Why fast_haml is faster?
+## Why faml is faster?
 ### Temple backend
 I use [temple](https://github.com/judofyr/temple) to achieve faster template rendering.
 It's used by [slim](https://github.com/slim-template/slim) template language & engine which is known as fast.

-1. FastHaml::Parser converts source language (Haml template) to own AST (FastHaml::Ast) .
+1. Faml::Parser converts source language (Haml template) to own AST (Faml::Ast) .
-    - You can see the FastHaml::Ast by running `fast_haml parse template.haml` .
+    - You can see the Faml::Ast by running `faml parse template.haml` .
-2. FastHaml::Compiler compiles FastHaml::Ast into Temple AST.
+2. Faml::Compiler compiles Faml::Ast into Temple AST.
-    - You can see the Temple AST by running `fast_haml temple template.haml` .
+    - You can see the Temple AST by running `faml temple template.haml` .
 3. Temple compiles its AST into Ruby code.
-    - You can see the Ruby code by running `fast_haml compile template.haml` .
+    - You can see the Ruby code by running `faml compile template.haml` .
     - During this process, several optimizations are performed such as Temple::Filters::MultiFlattener and Temple::Filters::StaticMerger.

 ### Attribute optimization